apache/incubator-hugegraph-toolchain/hugegraph-hubble/README.md

 - Graph connection management, supporting to easily switch graph to operate
 - Graph data load, supporting to load large amounts of data from files into hugegraph-server
 - Schema management, supporting to easily perform schema manipulation and display
-- graph analysis and graphical display, supporting to build query via gremlin or algorithms with a little effort then will get cool graphical results
+- Graph analysis and graphical display, supporting to build query via the gremlin or algorithms with a little effort then will get cool graphical results

-## Learn More
+## Doc

-[The project homepage](https://hugegraph.github.io/hugegraph-doc/quickstart/hugegraph-hubble.html) contains more information about hugegraph-hubble.
+[The hubble homepage](https://hugegraph.github.io/hugegraph-doc/quickstart/hugegraph-hubble.html) contains more information about it.

 ## License